TJHSST-Self-Driving-Cars/f1tenth_simulator_code/README.md

 docker-compose up --force-recreate roscore-dev bridge-dev
 ```

-Go to http://localhost:6080 , if everything worked properly until now, you should see RViz window.
+Go to http://localhost:6080 , if everything worked properly until now, you should see simulator window.
 Finally, launch agent:

 ```bash